 What Are the Benefits of Bananas for Your Parakeet?

 With more calories than the average fruit (due to its high carbohydrate content), bananas are an excellent source of energy for your bird.
 They are also a good source of vitamin B6, potassium, manganese, and selenium.
 They also contribute to the intake of vitamin B9, magnesium, and fiber.
-Bananas are fresh fruit that provides high levels of magnesium and potassium.
+Bananas are fresh fruit that provide high levels of magnesium and potassium.

 How To Feed Bananas to Your Bird